tomjoht/tomjoht.github.io/_posts/2023/2020-01-19-job-hunter-support-group-bobby-kennedy.md

 **A:** Yes.
 Interviewing skills!
 There seems to be a complete lack of perspective on how we present ourselves.
 We're communicators, so as candidates we've got to be articulate and establish a rapport with the interviewers.
 It's the last part of our course, but certainly not the least important.

-Last year, before I retired as a technical writing manager at PwC, I interviewed _senior-level _candidates_.
+Last year, before I retired as a technical writing manager at PwC, I interviewed _senior-level candidates_.
 And I was surprised by the lack of self-awareness on camera.
 We've got to be clearly visible and centered in the video.
 And not say inappropriate things.

 We live in a zoom world now and we need to come to grips with it to succeed.
 But I tell members that interviewers can be nervous, too, because the price of hiring a bad candidate can be steep.

 Of course, portfolios must be polished.
 In our main course, we iterate on three documents until they're highly polished.

-How is looking for a job in tech comm unique from other roles?
-Is the methodology the same for many other roles in tech, or are there unique aspects to the tech comm profession that merit a unique approach?
+<h4> Q: How is looking for a job in tech comm unique from other roles?
+Is the methodology the same for many other roles in tech, or are there unique aspects to the tech comm profession that merit a unique approach?</h4>

 I see an increasing emphasis on soft skills for technical writers.
 You can be a highly knowledgeable, brilliant writer, but if you don't mix well with different teams, you might not get that raise.
 This is especially true in global corporations.